yubobo/cdap/shell/README.md

 reactor (localhost)>
 ```

 This indicates that the shell client is currently set to interact with the Reactor instance at localhost.
-To interact with a different Reactor instance, you may modify the environment variable REACTOR_HOST.
-For example, with REACTOR_HOST set to example.com, the shell client would be interacting with a Reactor instance at example.com port 10000.
+To interact with a different Reactor instance, you may modify the environment variable `REACTOR_HOST`.
+For example, with `REACTOR_HOST` set to `example.com`, the shell client would be interacting with a Reactor instance at `example.com` port `10000`.

 To list all of the available commands, you may enter `help`.